jhuckaby/s3-api/README.md

 }
 ```

 This would set the ACL to `public-read` (see [AWS - Canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#canned-acl)), and the S3 storage class to "Infrequently Accessed" (a cheaper storage tier with reduced redundancy and performance -- see [AWS - Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html)).
+As of this writing, the supported storage class names are:

+- STANDARD
+- REDUCED_REDUNDANCY
+- STANDARD_IA
+- ONEZONE_IA
+- INTELLIGENT_TIERING
+- GLACIER
+- DEEP_ARCHIVE
+- GLACIER_IR

 If you are uploading files to a S3 bucket that is hosting a static website, then you can use `params` to bake in headers like `Content-Type` and `Cache-Control`.
 Example: